Convergence of de Finetti's mixing measure in latent structure models for observed exchangeable sequences: Extensions and discussions

 \subsection{On compactness assumption}

 In Theorems~\ref{thm:posconnotid} we impose that the parameter subset $\Theta_1$ is compact.
 This appears to be a strong assumption, although it is a rather standard one for most theoretical investigations of parameter estimation in finite mixture models (see~\cite{chen1995optimal,nguyen2013convergence,ho2016convergence,ho2016strong,ghosal2017fundamentals,wu2020optimal}).
 We surmise that in the context of mixture models, it might not be possible to achieve the global parameter estimation rate without a suitable constraint on the parameter space, such as compactness.
-In this subsection we clarify the roles of the compactness condition within our approach and discuss possible alternatives.
+In this subsection we clarify the roles of the compactness condition within our approach and discuss possible alternatives to relax compactness to boundedness.

-There are two main steps that require the compactness of $\Theta_1$ --- first, in obtaining posterior contraction rate in the space of induced mixture densities $p_{G,N}$ (following a standard approach of Bayesian asymptotics, see \cite[Chapter 8]{ghosal2017fundamentals}), and second, in the application of the inverse bound stated in Lemma \ref{cor:identifiabilityallm}, which together with a posterior consistency result transfer the convergence of mixture densities into that of the corresponding mixing measures.
+The proof of Theorem \ref{thm:posconnotid} follows the basic structure of Lemma \ref{lem:convergencerate}.
+To obtain the posterior contraction rate to mixture densities and the posterior consistency w.r.t. $W_1$ for general probability kernel $f(x|\theta)$, a global inverse bound Lemma \ref{cor:VlowbouW1} is applied (as an example, it follows that the posterior contraction rate to mixture densities and Lemma \ref{cor:VlowbouW1} together imply the posterior consistency w.r.t. $W_1$).
+The compactness of $\Theta_1$ is only used to establish Lemma \ref{cor:VlowbouW1}.
+It might be possible to have a posterior contraction result for the population density estimation and the posterior consistency result \emph{without} Lemma \ref{cor:VlowbouW1} (e.g. by an existence of test argument), but such an approach would require additionally stronger and perhaps explicit knowledge of the kernel $f(x|\theta)$, and thus is beyond the scope of this paper.

 The compactness of $\Theta_1$ is only used to guarantee Lemma \ref{cor:VlowbouW1}, which is used in the posterior contraction and consistency results mentioned above.
 It is possible to have a posterior contraction result for the population density estimation and the posterior consistency result \emph{without} Lemma \ref{cor:VlowbouW1} (e.g. by existence of test), but such an approach would require additionally stronger and perhaps explicit knowledge of the kernel $f(x|\theta)$.

 In this subsection we provide a substitute to the compactness assumption in Lemma \ref{cor:VlowbouW1}, which removes the compactness assumption in Theorem \ref{thm:posconnotid}.
 It is clear that $\Theta$ is required to be a bounded set.
 The compactness assumption may be relaxed by the necessary boundedness assumption, provided that an identifiability condition additionally holds.
 This can be seen by the following claim.